lfknudsen/ls_plus/README.md

 ### Build

-Open a Unix-like terminal in the folder and run
+Open a terminal emulator in the folder and run
 ```
 make
 ```